With winter well and truly making its presence known, you and your beloved fur friends might already be feeling the chill.

 Bedding, blankets and plenty of shelter

-As you might have guessed, adding a few extra fluffy blankets for your little guys to snuggle down into is a great way to keep them cosy.
+As you might have guessed, adding a few extra fluffy blankets or getting a cuddly bed for your little guys to snuggle down into is a great way to keep them cosy.

 Adding pillows or old towels to the bottom of their beds will not only cushion their beautiful bottoms but give them an extra layer of protection against ground chill.